GECKODocs/docs2/docs/projects.md

 <br/>
 <br/>

-## Archived Tasks
+## Project Archiving

-A task gets archived only if it has been set up as a recurring task and the **due date has been reached** or an **assignee of the task has clicked Complete**.
+You can Archive a Project by clicking the **Project Options dropdown** and selecting ‘**Archive Project**’.
+An Archived label will be displayed on the Project.

+The tasks within your Archived Project will now remain in a **Read-Only** state until the Project is Unarchived.
+The tasks will no longer show up across the application or be included in reporting, i.e. on the Dashboard, on the Tasks quick finder tab, etc.

-**How do I view Archived Tasks?**
+**How do I view Archived Projects?**

-You can view an archived task by clicking on the **current or ‘in progress’ task in a recurring series of tasks**, then clicking on the ‘Previous Archived’ tab.
+You can view all Archived Projects by navigating to **Browse Projects** and clicking ‘**Archive**’.

+**How do I Unarchive a Project?**

+You can Unarchive a Project by clicking the **Project Options dropdown** and selecting ‘**Unarchive Project**’.

 #### Archiving